MuhammedM294/SAR2Optical/README.md

 #### 2.1 Dataset <a name ="b8_dem_dataset"></a>

-For this experiment, the same dataset is utilized as in the first study, incorporating digital elevation models specific to each study area.
+For this experiment, the same dataset is utilized as in the first study along with incorporating digital elevation models specific to each study area.
 By integrating these elevation data alongside the VV band of SAR images, our model generated outputs comprising NIR band optical data and water masks extracted from the SAR imagery.

 #### 2.2 Training Configuration <a name ="train_dem_config"></a>